Yuichiro Hata: Political positions

 Generally, Hata was part of Japan's center-left political parties.
 He was a member of the DPJ and later, the CDP, both of which are center-left parties.
 He held positions consistent with the platform of those parties.
 He was opposed to the revision of Article 9 of the Japanese Constitution that prohibits Japan from going to war.
 After the Fukushima Daiichi nuclear disaster, he became critical of Japan's use of nuclear power, stating that the country should aim to get rid of its plants eventually and that the country should not support nuclear projects in other countries.
 Hata was a supporter of agricultural protectionism in regards to fair trade agreements such as the Trans-Pacific Partnership.

 Death

 Yuichiro Hata died from COVID-19 in Tokyo on 27 December 2020, at age 53, during the COVID-19 pandemic in Japan while being transported to the University of Tokyo Hospital.
-He is the first Japanese legislator to die of the disease.
+He was the first Japanese legislator to die of the disease.